 |* Additional credit may be awarded for university-level courses completed before enrolment to the Post-LPN BN program.
 Prior Learning Assessment and Recognition may be awarded for non-nursing University-level courses.
 University-level nursing courses taken prior to enrolment in the post-LPN BN program will be assessed on a case-by-case basis.
 Transfer credit will not be granted for nursing clinical courses that are more than 5 years old and nursing theory courses that are more than 7 years old and non-nursing required, support and option courses that are more than 10 years old at the time of the request.|

 NOTE: Clinical courses will only be offered within Alberta.
-Please see LPN to BN Program Clinical Preparation Guide for Students (PDF - 228KB) and NURS 441 Placement Suggestion Process (PDF - 298KB) for more information.
+Please see Post-LPN BN Professional Practice (Clinical) Preparation Guide (PDF - 228KB) and NURS 441 Placement Suggestion Process (PDF - 298KB) for more information.

 |ENGL 255||Introductory Composition (recommended)* or junior/senior level university or equivalent ENGL course||(3)|